NuriaLiano/gitrepos/README.md

 ## How to run

-:warning: **You must be installed Python 2.5 or newer and GIT 2.39 or newer on your local system** :warning:
+:warning: **You must have Python 3.6 or newer and GIT 2.39 or newer installed on your local system** :warning:

 ### 1. First of all, you must create a container directory where all repositories will be stored

-Ex: my container configuration
+Example: my container configuration

 - gitlab (container)
   - gitrepos (repo1)